 It’s an expression we use every day, so it might surprise you that the term ‘mental health’ is frequently misunderstood.

 Mental health is often used as a substitute for mental health conditions – such as depression, anxiety conditions, schizophrenia, and others.
-But according to the World Health Organization, mental health is “a state of well-being in which every individual realises his or her own potential, can cope with the normal stresses of life, can work productively and fruitfully, and is able to make a contribution to her or his community”.
+But according to the World Health Organization, mental health is “a state of wellbeing in which every individual realises their own potential, can cope with the normal stresses of life, can work productively and fruitfully, and is able to make a contribution to their community”.

 ‘Wellness rather than illness’

 To make things a bit clearer, some experts have tried coming up with different terms to explain the difference between ‘mental health’ and ‘mental health conditions’.

 Phrases such as ‘good mental health’, ‘positive mental health’, ‘mental wellbeing’, ‘subjective wellbeing’, and even ‘happiness’ have been proposed by various people to emphasise that mental health is about wellness rather than illness.

 While some say this has been helpful, others argue that using more words to describe the same thing just adds to the confusion.